elugens/hello-javascript/docs/browser-document/browser-document/modifying-the-document.md

 Sources: <https://javascript.info/modifying-document#document-fragment>

-**Question:** **At some point in your career, you will run across older methods of inserting and removing elements.
-Can you explain what these methods are and why you should know them?**
+### At some point in your career, you will run across older methods of inserting and removing elements.
+Can you explain what these methods are and why you should know them?

 **Interview Answer:** There are several methods that including appendChild, insertBefore, replaceChild, and removeChild.